-What is an average salary for an ophthalmic technician?
+What have been the salary trends for an ophthalmic technician?

 The last ATPO survey was in 2019, but the results give information about past trends.
-According to a 2017 salary survey by the Association of Technical Personnel in Ophthalmology, the average salary for certified ophthalmic medical technician respondents to the survey was about $55K per year, which breaks down to about $28 per hour.
+According to a 2019 salary survey by the Association of Technical Personnel in Ophthalmology, the average salary for certified ophthalmic medical techician respondents to the survey was about $53K per year, which breaks down to about $25.50 per hour.
 We must take into account the experience and job tenure of the average respondent to the survey.
-The respondents to the 2017 survey on average had worked in the field for 10 years.
+The respondents to the 2019 survey on average had worked in the field for 10 years.
 Also, the response rate to the survey was low.
 There are around 26K certified personnel worldwide and the survey had 664 respondents, which is about a 2% response rate.
 The vast majority of respondents were paid per hour.
 Those few who responded that they were paid on a fixed "salary" basis made significantly more money, probably reflecting that they were in supervisory roles, but this was not indicated.

 How is ophthalmic medical technician salary trending over time?

 Below are the average salary listings for certified ophthalmic technicians from the ATPO surveys:

 - 2007 survey: $52K

 - 2011 survey: $53K

 - 2013 survey: $60K

 - 2015 survey: $55K

 How does ophthalmic technician salary compare with ophthalmic assistant and ophthalmic technologist salary?